Finding Subgroups with Significant Treatment Effects: Extensions

 \subsection{Passing the test as a constraint}

-The testing goal ignores the actual outcome under the policy.
-We therefore also consider a second goal that incorporates the expected outcome subject to passing the test, namely
+The testing goal ignores the actual outcome associated with our chosen subgroup.
+We can instead consider a second goal that also incorporates the expected outcome subject to passing the test, namely

-This goal would correspond for example to a drug manufacturer caring about the health outcomes of a drug subject to approval.
-It mixes the expected outcome $u(\hat{a})$ with the testing goal $\E[\hat{T}(\hat{a})|\hat{a}]$ to trade off the value of the policy with how easy it is to pass the test.
-In the approximation of \autoref{sect:oracle}, the optimal policy would then solve
+This goal would correspond for example to a researcher wanting to find subgroups whose treatment effects are not only statistically significant, but also large in magnitude.
+It mixes the expected outcome $u(\hat{a})$ with the testing goal $\E[\widehat{T}(\hat{a})|\hat{a}]$ to trade off the value of the subgroup's outcomes with how easy it is to pass the test.
+In the approximation of \autoref{sect:objective}, the optimal subgroup assignment would then solve